 But I suggest NOT to listen to them if they are not your long-term suppliers.
 It’s better to place the order after CNY.
 It means you need to pay the deposit in advance if you place it before CNY.
 Also, most suppliers normally won’t increase the price after the holiday, and maybe you will find other better suppliers at that time.

 From 4 days ahead of the statutory holiday of CNY to 4 days after it, totally it’s around 16 days.
 Probably you are not able to contact your suppliers during this period, no matter through phone calls, Skype, or email.
 But you will get replied when they are back to work after CNY.

 These are all very normal, doesn’t mean that they are not reliable.

 During this period, you can do nothing that related to China.
 So you’d better focus on business in your country.

 6. When will everyone go back to work after CNY?

 Although CNY’s statutory holiday is only 7 days, as I mentioned before, most trading companies and shipping forwarders won’t be back to work until 1-4 days after the holiday.
 This is due to the factory’s late reopen date, trading companies cannot arrange the production if their factory suppliers are still on holiday

 Most Chinese factories will be back to work 5-10 days after the statutory holiday.
-Because most of the worker are from other cities, some even very far from where they work.
+Because most of the workers are from other cities, some even very far from where they work.
 So they are not willing to be back to the factory too early.

-Another situation is that some workers are not coming back to factory after holiday, so the factory has to recruit new staffs after holiday.
+Another situation is that some workers are not coming back to factories after the holiday, so the factory has to recruit new staff after the holiday.

 So everyone will go back to work 5-10 days after CNY’s statutory holiday, and everything will be normal at that time.

 7. Price changes is normal after CNY

-Chinese New Year affects not only production and shipping, but you may also find the price of your product is higher than before after CNY holiday, it’s quite normal.
+Chinese New Year affects not only production and shipping, but you may also find the price of your product is higher than before after the CNY holiday, it’s quite normal.